mobilization briefs

 A court in Yekaterinburg has remanded three young men in pre-trial detention on charges related to the arson of relay cabinets.
 Arseniy Klimin, Daniil Yeliseyev and Nikita Sukhorukov are accused of attempting to commit an act of terror.
 Klimin claims that he is an unofficial FSB employee, allegedly recruited through Telegram for "informal assistance."
 The young men were detained on Sept.
 5, 2023.

 Svetlana Yemelyanova, a resident of Saint Petersburg, has been fined 70,000 rubles [$770] for "failure to report a crime."
-She did not inform authorities about the arson of a Rosgvardia [Russian National Guard] warehouse and law enforcement vehicles.
+She did not inform authorities about the arson of a Rosgvardia [the Russian National Guard] warehouse and law enforcement vehicles.
 The case materials indicate that her partner Aleksey Baranov, who is described as an opponent of the "special military operation," attempted to set fire to the Rosgvardia warehouse and also burned the law enforcement vehicles on two occasions.

 On Aug.
 21, the FSB detained Yury Izmailov, a resident of Novosibirsk, on charges of participation in a terrorist organization.
 A female acquaintance of the man reports that he was subjected to violence.
 At the court hearing, he appeared with a bandaged head.
 The man is accused of intending to join the "Russian Volunteer Corps."
 Izmailov has been placed in custody until Oct.
 22.